gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 ### Resources

-This tutorial uses 2 different component:
+This tutorial uses 2 different components:
 - _definitions_: component that contains the jsonschema definition
 - _echo-server_: simple echo server that consumes the jsonschema.

 #### Resources JSONSchema

 First the shared jsonschema has to be created.
-The Kubernetes resource definition is here used as an example.
+Kubernetes' definition of `resources`  is used as an example here.

 ```
 # ./docs/tutorials/resources/external-jsonschema/definitions/component-descriptor